 Swiss brown mushrooms are tan in colour rather than white.
 They have a slightly more robust flavour and firmer texture than the above mushrooms.
 Enjoy raw in salads or cooked.

 More mature Swiss browns with an open cap.
-These hearty brown mushrooms have a robust flavour and texture.
+Also known as Portobello and Portabello, these hearty brown mushrooms have a robust flavour and texture.
 Ideal to be used in the same way as flat mushrooms.

 Popular in Japanese and Chinese cooking, shiitake mushrooms have a distinct fragrance a flavour.
 They are tan to dark brown in colour.
 They are available dry or fresh, and have a smooth and slightly chewy texture when cooked.
 Shiitake’s strong flavour makes them especially good for flavouring stocks and broths.